Strikkeferie (Knitting Holiday)

 HEALTH & FITNESS: While we do relax often, we also walk to sites for meals and tours.
 For details, see The Experience.

-PRICING: $4,350 includes lodging (single room), meals, knitting classes, most local transportation, and project yarn.
+PRICING: $4650.00: includes lodging (single room), meals, knitting classes, most local transportation, and project yarn.
 For details, see Pricing.
+Final Payment due February 1, 2026.

 TRAVEL: You make your own flight arrangements to Oslo; travelers gather at the Oslo airport on the first day for the 5-hour scenic train trip to Andalsnes with the Trips for Knitters leader.